garrandall/popular-music-data/tracks/follow-me-down-3oh-3-neon-hitch.md

 So follow me down (Where to?)
 Out of this town (With you)
-Girl you're moving way too slow...
+Girl you're moving way too slow

 So follow me down (Which way?
 Down, down...)
 I'll show you around (ok)